 Military Relations Manager - Eastern Region

-Phil was born in Lumberton, N.C.
-After completing high school he attended Chowan College and then joined the U.S. Air Force, holding the job of Personnel Specialist in Human Resources.
+After completing high school, Phil attended Chowan College and then joined the U.S. Air Force, holding the job of Personnel Specialist in Human Resources.
 During his service career, Phil assumed twelve assignments, accumulating nine medals (six being the Meritorious Service Medal) and 37 other awards and citations.
 In addition to his stateside service, he served nine years overseas, including one year in Turkey.
 When Phil retired from his Air Force career, it was at the highest enlisted rank of Chief Master Sergeant (E-9).

 Upon his military retirement, Phil was hired by Lockheed Martin as a recruiter for our Air Logistics Center in Greenville, S.C.
 Soon after starting with the company, he was selected to perform military staffing for our Information and Technology Services business unit; the first job of its kind in the corporation.
 In December 2004, Phil assumed his current position as one of four Lockheed Martin Military Relations Managers.
 Today, he travels the Eastern U.S. coordinating with over ninety military installations and helping those transitioning to Lockheed Martin employment.